rezaie99/lfp_processing/README.md

 ## Install virtual environment

-We'll need to create a "virtual environment" where our WHOOP-specific packages can live.
+We'll need to create a "virtual environment" where our LFP-Process packages can live.
 Install the virtualenv management tool first using pip3 to install.
 Note that the location of the .sh file may differ from below.
 You will see the location of it as one of the output lines from the installation.

 ```bash